Ammar-Hussain1/SPACE-SHOOTER-GAME/README.md

 # HOW TO RUN?

-# Prerequisites
+# PREREQUISITE
-- SFML library: You need to have SFML[SFML DOWNLOAD](https://www.sfml-dev.org/download.php) installed on your system.
+- SFML library: You need to have SFML [SFML DOWNLOAD](https://www.sfml-dev.org/download.php) installed on your system.
-- Compiler: You need to have a compiler like VS[VS DOWNLOAD](https://visualstudio.microsoft.com/downloads/) or VS CODE[VS CODE DOWNLOAD](https://code.visualstudio.com/download).
+- Compiler: You need to have a compiler like VS [VS DOWNLOAD](https://visualstudio.microsoft.com/downloads/) or VS CODE [VS CODE DOWNLOAD](https://code.visualstudio.com/download).

-# Compilation
+# COMPILATION
 Compile the program using a C++ compiler.
 Make sure to link the SFML libraries appropriately.
-You can link it by looking at the documentation from here[SFML tutorial](https://www.sfml-dev.org/tutorials/2.6/).
+You can link it by looking at the documentation from here[SFML tutorial] (https://www.sfml-dev.org/tutorials/2.6/).

-# Running the Game
+# RUNNING THE GAME
 Run the compiled executable.

 # Controls